openbmc/docs/ipmi-architecture.md

 has the opportunity to return any valid IPMI completion code.
 Any non-zero completion code would prevent the command from executing and would be returned to the caller.

+netipmid handles session(RMCP+) & SOL commands and responses to those commands.
+Get/Set SOL configuration,Get session info,close session commands can also be requested through (KCS)/BT interface,ipmid daemon must also need details about session & SOL.
+In order to maintain sync between ipmid and netipmid daemon,session & SOL are exposed in D-Bus, which ipmid can query and respond to commands issued through host interface (KCS)/BT.

 The next phase is parameter unpacking and validation.
 This is done by compiler-generated code with variadic templates at handler registration time.